thetillhoff/containered-latex/README.md

 ## usage

+There are two variables that can be adjusted:
+- `textype`: Can be either pdf (->pdflatex, default) or xelatex
+- `filename`: Must match the main `.tex`-file.
+Default is `main.tex`

-For plain latex compilation run `docker run --rm -it -v ${PWD}:/tex tillhoff/latex`.
+So to compile a main.tex with pdflatex it is sufficient to run `docker run --rm -it -v ${PWD}:/tex tillhoff/latex`.

-For additional arguments like f.e. using xelatex run `docker run --rm -it -v ${PWD}:/tex -e textype=xelatex xelatex-thesis`.
+For additional arguments like f.e.
+- using xelatex run `docker run --rm -it -v ${PWD}:/tex -e textype=xelatex tillhoff/latex`.

-> Another example is `docker run --rm -it -v ${PWD}:/tex -e filename=main.tex tillhoff/latex pdflatex`
+- using another filename run `docker run --rm -it -v ${PWD}:/tex -e filename=main.tex tillhoff/latex`.